Luís de Camões: Return to Portugal

 Camões reading Os Lusíadas to King Sebastian, in lithography from 1893.

 Whether it was by invitation, or simply a matter of taking the chance to bridge part of the distance that separated him from his homeland, it is not known for certain, but in December 1567 Camões embarked on Pedro Barreto's ship to Sofala, on the Island of Mozambique, where Barreto had been appointed governor, and there Camões would wait for transport to Lisbon at a future date.
 The early biographers say that Pedro Barreto was treacherous, making false promises to Camões, so that after two years Diogo do Couto found him in a precarious state:

 In Mozambique we found that Prince of Poets of his day, my companion and friend Luís de Camões, so poor that he was dependent on friends to feed him.
 Upon embarking for the kingdom we gathered all the clothing that he needed, and there was no shortage of people who gave him to eat.
 And that winter that he was in Mozambique, having just finished his Lusíadas in preparation for printing, he had been writing a great deal in another book which he entitled "The Parnassus of Luís de Camões", it being a book of great erudition, doctrine and philosophy, but which was stolen from him.

 While attempting to set sail with Couto, Camões found his departure embargoed in the amount of two hundred cruzados by Barreto, demanding reimbursement for monies spent on the poet's behalf.
-His friends, however, collected the amount and Camões was released, arriving in Cascais aboard the carrack Santa Clara on April 7, 1570.
+His friends, however, collected the amount and Camões was released, arriving in Cascais aboard the carrack Santa Clara on 7 April 1570.

+The Death of Camões, by Francisco Augusto Metrass, at the Museum of Lisbon.

 After so many adventures, he finally completed Os Lusíadas, presenting them in recitation to Sebastian.
 The king, still a teenager, ordered the work to be published in 1572, also granting a small pension to "Luís de Camões, noble knight of my House", in payment for services rendered in India.
 The value of the pension did not exceed fifteen thousand réis a year, which, if not generous, was also not as miserly as has been suggested, considering that the Royal Palace's ladies-in-waiting received around ten thousand réis.
 For a veteran soldier, the sum must have been considered sufficient and honorable at the time.
 But the pension would've only lasted for three years, and although the grant was renewable, it seems that it was paid irregularly, causing the poet to experience material difficulties.